marcellast/SimpsonsBot/README.md

 # SimpsonsBot

-A Simpsons Bot for Discord
+A Simpsons Bot for Discord.

+For all your Simpsons needs! :)